hettk/multiscale_graphbased_grading/README.md

 </p>

 <p align="center"><img src="figures/figure_3.png" width="600"><br>
-Fig. 3 Representation of the most selected structures.
+<i>Fig. 3 Representation of the most selected structures.
 The brain structures and hippocampal subfields are selected separately with the elastic net method.
 Frequently selected structures are colored using opaque red to transparent for structures never selected.
 (A) the most frequently selected brain structures are the temporal lobe, the postcentral gyrus, the anterior cingulate gyrus, the hippocampus and the precuneus.
-(B) the most frequently selected hippocampal subfields are the CA1-SP, the CA1-SRLM, and the subiculum.</p>
+(B) the most frequently selected hippocampal subfields are the CA1-SP, the CA1-SRLM, and the subiculum.</i></p>

 ## References